 If you are a regular diver and heavy user then you might want to go with a mask that is more durable and that you can get more value from.

-If this is you, then the Mares Viper is a good alternative.
-With the Mares mask you will loose out on the wider field of view that the Sphera offers, but you will gain a durable long-serving mask that is just as good looking and comfortable.
+If this is you, then one of the other masks on our list will be a good alternative.
+With the other masks you might loose out on the wider field of view that the Sphera offers, but you will gain a durable long-serving mask that is just as good looking and comfortable.

 If you are beginner or even experienced freediver that dive only a couple of times a month then the Aqualung could be the perfect mask for you.